Table of Contents

 There is a LYON pedigree circulating that is, in my opinion, totally bogus.
 Please do not accept or circulate this pedigree without at least first reading my discussion of the reasons I believe it to be false.

 |In the trivia department, Barbara

-(PIERCE) BUSH, wife of President George Herbert Walker BUSH, is a descendant
+(PIERCE) BUSH, late wife of President George Herbert Walker BUSH, is

 Henry LYON & Elizabeth BATEMAN

 |"The Cloud" is double-speak for "dumb terminal

 on a main frame."
 Been there; done that.
 Never again.

 You are giving away not only your privacy, but control of your data, your apps, and your computer to a corporation.
 Is that really where you want to go?

 The IT guys on the big iron hated the Personal Computer because it gave users freedom and power; now they've conned you into being back under their control again.